KrySoar/terminal-game-of-life/README.md

 # terminal-game-of-life
-Conway's game of line in the terminal made in Rust.
+Conway's game of life in the terminal made in Rust.